Claire Cunningham is an independent radio producer, specialising in programmes on arts subjects and international development.

 Contact me to obtain recordings for personal use, license them for broadcast or to discuss a programme idea.

 Home Againe (working title).
 This programme retraces Irish poet John McAuliffe’s journey between England and Ireland in his poem sequence ‘Home Again’ and interweaves it with the poem which inspired John’s work, ‘Colin Clout’s Come Home Againe’, written 400 years previously by Edmund Spenser.
-The programme will be broadcast as a Lyric Feature.
+The programme will be broadcast as a Lyric Feature in 2018.

 What’s for homework, Miss? (working title).
 80 years after it was created, this programme tells the story of the Schools’ Folklore Collection and explores its treasure trove of contents with historians, researchers, and the children of today.
 The programme will be broadcast on Newstalk and Shannonside/Northern Sound.